a favorite image – before & after (and the how to)

 To give the final image that sun-drenched hazy look, I used my own recipe created in Radlab.

-There’s a certain beauty to using a camera like the Fuji X100s (vendor).
+There’s a certain beauty to using a camera like the Fuji X100s (affiliate).
 It is fiddly enough with enough dials and options to satisfy the geekiest of photographers … but with the single lens, there is a simplicity in using it as a general camera.
 You need to make images work by finding the interesting angles and compositions.
 Of course, not all subjects are suited to such a simpler approach, but in that challenge in using just this camera, it makes you work just that little bit harder in making a scene work.
 In the same sense, that’s why I think the best walkabout camera is the iPhone … except that a camera like the Fuji X100s gives much much better image quality, and offer a lot more control in terms of focus and exposure.